dave-br/mame/docs/source/commandline/commandline-all.rst

-    *<prefix-map>* is a semicolon-separated list of semicolon-separated pairs of paths, where each pair consists of a build environment's path prefix followed by the MAME host system's path prefix, of the form:
+    *<prefix-map>* is a semicolon-separated list of semicolon-separated pairs of paths, where each pair consists of a build environment's path prefix followed by the MAME host system's path prefix it should be replaced with, of the form:

         *build-path-prefix1*\ ;\ *runtime-path-prefix1*\ ;\ *build-path-prefix2*\ ;\ *runtime-path-prefix2*\ ;\ *etc.*